PixelsCamp/talks/how-solid-rocksdb-really-is_nuno-diegues-and-luis-alves.md

 **Nuno**

 Nuno has been through University of Lisbon for several years working on concurrent and distributed transactional systems.
-During those academic times, he interned twice at Google, where I had the opportunity to develop systems with real-time requirements in the YouTube and Ads products.
-These days, he am usually found delving into the dirty details of the JVM to squeeze the last drops of performance for large-scale concurrent systems written in Java/Scala, often under known ecosystems such as Spark, Flink, Cassandra, RocksDB, and others.
+During those academic years, he interned twice at Google, where he had the opportunity to develop systems with real-time requirements in the YouTube and Ads products.
+These days, he is usually found delving into the dirty details of the JVM to squeeze the last drops of performance for large-scale concurrent systems written in Java/Scala, often under known ecosystems such as Spark, Flink, Cassandra, RocksDB, and others.

 **Luís**

-I’m a Software Engineer at Feedzai, where I’ve been working for the last 3 years.
-I have a MSc in Computer Science from Instituto Superior Técnico with a specialization in Data Processing and Analysis, a mix of machine learning, databases, distributed and concurrent systems.
+Luis is a Software Engineer at Feedzai, where he has been working for the last 3 years.
+He earned a MSc in Computer Science from Instituto Superior Técnico with a specialization in Data Processing and Analysis, a mix of machine learning, databases, distributed and concurrent systems.

-Currently I work on Feedzai’s stream processing engine, both designing and implementing new features, as well as making sure that we meet our performance targets.
-I’ve been working with Java, Scala, Elasticsearch, Spark, Flink and many others.
-More recently, I’ve been exploring RocksDB as a way to enable real-time metrics that can span years of data.
+Currently he works on Feedzai’s stream processing engine, both designing and implementing new features, as well as making sure that Feedzai meets its performance targets.
+He's been working with Java, Scala, Elasticsearch, Spark, Flink and many others.
+More recently, he's been exploring RocksDB as a way to enable real-time stateful calculations that can span years of data.

 Links